 Understanding bladder capacity

 One of the biggest mistakes owners make is expecting a 10-week-old puppy to hold it for 5 hours.
-Based on biological norms, here is what you can realistically expect.
+Younger Frenchies need more frequent potty breaks, especially after waking up, eating, drinking, playing, or leaving the crate.

 The “Breed Expert” daily potty schedule